 - METRO: Metro Service and Severe Weather

 - D.C.
-Department of Transportation: District of Columbia Winter Snow and Ice Plan (including links to the Snow Guide and Snow Emergency Routes List and Map)
+Department of Transportation: District of Columbia Snow Safety Tips and what to do during a Snow Emergency (including links to the Snow Guide and Snow Emergency Routes List and Map)

 - WTOP Radio (103.5) and other local nedia for weather updates and community information